foundry-rs/starknet-foundry/docs/src/starknet/account.md

 For a detailed CLI description, see [account add command reference](../appendix/cast/account/add.md).

-### Creating an account with starkli-style keystore
+### Creating an Account with Starkli-Style Keystore

 It is possible to create an openzeppelin account with keystore in a similar way [starkli](https://book.starkli.rs/accounts#accounts) does.